 In that liminal space experienced by Yeshua, of the emergence from the mikveh of the waters of the Jordan River, representing the state of death – dying to the past and birthing into the new, He burst through into light and life and heard the voice of the Father proclaim His blessing from Heaven: “You are my Beloved Son, on you My favor rests!”

-There are, essentially, only two voices speaking as we traverse our days in this world – that of Love and Truth, the voice of God, and that of Hatred and Lies, the voice of the enemy of God.
+There are, essentially, only two voices speaking as we traverse our days in this world – that of Love, Truth, and Peace, the voice of God, and that of Hatred, Lies, and Fear, the voice of the enemy of God.
 We choose to hear the Father of Love or the father of Lies – the voice of blessings or the voice of curses.
 The latter is loud, noisy, clamoring for attention and, in its forceful persistence, its lies may be easy to believe.
 However, it calls forth only darkness, destruction and death.
 The voice of blessing never forces itself and yet it constantly is there, true and deep, calling forth light and life.
 We are surrounded with gentle reminders of :

 “…that beautiful, strong, but hidden, voice of the One who calls us by name and speaks good things about us.”**